cp3402-students/CMS-SP52-2022-Group-2/site.md

 2. EVENTS AND PROMOTIONS: This post contains events that we hold in the upcoming days, it encourages viewers to book events and displays the details about the promotion and a button that can turn to the classes page.

 3. SCHEDULE: This post is mainly for viewers to see the schedule in according to the classes.
 The schedule table contains 9 schedules in total from grades vary from JC to secondary, the subjects vary from math to science.
+4. CURRENT SESSIONS: This post is mainly enables viewers to see the subjects that are currently offered by us, the subjects currently available are Science, Mathematics and advanced courses.
+For both Science and Mathematics viewers can check the  course information by clicking the classes divided by grades ranging from primary to junior college.

 ### Plug-ins